KaiHsiangHu/iNEXT.IE/README.md

 The iNEXT.IE package is licensed under the GPLv3.
-To help refine `iNEXT.IE`, your comments or feedback would be welcome (please send them to KaiHsiang Hu or report an issue on the iNEXT.IE github [iNEXT.IE_github](https://github.com/KaiHsiangHu/iNEXT.IE)).
+To help refine `iNEXT.IE`, your comments or feedback would be welcome (please send them to Kai-Hsiang Hu or report an issue on the iNEXT.IE github [iNEXT.IE_github](https://github.com/KaiHsiangHu/iNEXT.IE)).

 ## References